Estuary

 Use the Collection Selector to choose the data collections captured from S3, if not automatically selected.

 Then, click on Save and Publish.
-The connector will create new tables in your database based on your specification.
+The connector will create new tables in your database based on your specifications.

 If you’d like more information on the process, here’s the Estuary documentation to help out: